San Francisco police arrest man in assault on Trump backer

 SAN FRANCISCO -- San Francisco police have made an arrest in the weekend assault of a Trump supporter and free speech rally organizer who lost two front teeth, officials said Monday.

-San Francisco police said they arrested Adora Anderson, 35, of Watsonville in Oakland on Sunday.
+San Francisco police said they arrested Adroa Anderson, 35, of Watsonville in Oakland on Sunday.
 He was booked into the San Francisco jail on charges of mayhem with a hate crime enhancement.

 The organizer of Saturday’s event in downtown San Francisco, Philip Anderson of Team Save America, posted photos to social media of his bloody mouth with a front tooth missing and another hanging loosely.
 He said anti-fascist protesters attacked him “for no reason.”